 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Mackerel vs. Scallop — In-Depth Nutrition Comparison
+Mackerel vs. Scallops — In-Depth Nutrition Comparison

 Compare

-• Mackerel's daily need coverage for Vitamin B12 is 702% more.
+• Mackerel's daily need coverage for vitamin B12 is 702% more.

 We used Fish, mackerel, Atlantic, cooked, dry heat and Mollusks, scallop, (bay and sea), cooked, steamed types in this article.